 - With an Amazon Author Central page, you can connect your blog for increased visibility.

 - No blog?
 No problem!
 Your author page allows for videos, which can be used to plug your website.

 You can visit my author page to see how I’m using it to generate traffic to my site.

 15) Self-Publish an Online Course

 Similar to leveraging Amazon, you can publish an online course on a marketplace such as Skillshare or Udemy to drive traffic to your site.
-With Skillshare and Udemy, you can mention and add links to your website in your videos and from your profile page respectively.
+With Skillshare and Udemy, you can mention and add links to your website in your videos and from your profile page.

 16) Share Content from Others Manually

 Sharing is caring and sharing excellent content will increase your overall engagement metrics.
-For example, Hootsuite posted “34 Twitter Tools You Can Use in Your Marketing Strategy” which I then added to my automated tweet schedule.
-It received high engagement in their Twitter feed, so I considered it to be a winner that I wanted in mine.
+For example, Hootsuite posted “34 Twitter Tools You Can Use in Your Marketing Strategy,” which I then posted manually.
+It received high engagement in their Twitter feed, so, I felt it was excellent content to reshare.

 Naturally, promoting my content is priority number one, but layering in outstanding content from others indicates that I have a broader interest in helping individuals succeed.
-Also, it’s an excellent change-up to your feed as opposed to posting your content alone.
+Also, it’s a fantastic way to diversify your content.

 17) Share Content from Others Automatically